KevinKuo41/DefaultPrediction_On_LendingClub_XGB_RF/README.md

-# Supervised Learning Applications in Default Prediction on LendingClub Dataset <br> (XGBoost & Random Forest Classification Models)
+# Supervised Learning Applications in Default Prediction on LendingClub Dataset